ghozt777/weatherapp/README.md

 # weatherapp
- its a dumb weather app
+ its the best weather app youv'e ever seen